theo-for-you/proxy_from_headers/README.md

-# HTTP headers to proxy
+# HTTP proxy from headers
 Some http handler without a proxy support -> This server -> Proxy server -> Target

 For example: Nginx -> Tor